-It was further intended to commence a standardisation of the Areas at Risk grants for 2021-22, to bring the Areas at Risk Programme into line with other Community Grant Funding processes.
-This would involve moving the grants onto the Council Grant Manager system, with advance payments being made to each organisation at agreed intervals.
-Groups would be supported by the Community Planning Team to assume full responsibility for management of their grant funding, eg procurement of goods and services, with built in vouching and monitoring periods similar to current Community Grant Funding streams.
+It is further intended to commence a standardisation of the Areas at Risk grants for 2021-22, to bring the Areas at Risk Programme into line with other Community Grant Funding processes.
+This will involve moving the grants onto the Council Grant Manager system, with advance payments being made to each organisation at agreed intervals.
+Groups would be supported by the Community Planning Team to assume full responsibility for management of their grant funding e.g. procurement of goods and services, with built in vouching and monitoring periods similar to current Community Grant Funding streams.

-Proposed by Councillor Robinson Seconded by Councillor Finlay and agreed to approve Areas at Risk programme funding as outlined for 2021/22 and to align the grant management process with other Community Funding streams.
+RECOMMENDATION: to approve Areas at Risk programme funding as outlined for 2021/22 and to align the grant management process with other Community Funding streams.

-ACTION BY: Stefanie Buchanan, Tackling Deprivation Officer
+Prepared by: Stefanie Buchanan, Tackling Deprivation Officer